 Published on 2015-01-22

-On a quarter-on-quarter basis, the economy shrank 0.3, after a 0.8 percent growth in the previous quarter.
+On a quarter-on-quarter basis, the economy grew by 0.8 percent, accelerating from a 0.3 percent expansion in the previous quarter.